rcantini/rcantini.github.io/content/post/personality_detection/index.md

 - Keras-Tensorflow
 ---

-In this post I show how to fine-tune a BERT classifier using the Huggingface Transformers library and Keras+Tensorflow in order to detect users' personality type based on some text they have posted, according to the Myers–Briggs Type Indicator (MBTI).
+In this post I show how to fine-tune a **BERT** classifier using the Huggingface Transformers library and Keras+Tensorflow in order to detect users' personality type based on some text they have posted, according to the **Myers–Briggs Type Indicator** (MBTI).

-The proposed notebook, described in the following, was developed on Google Colab and is comprised of the following steps:
+The proposed notebook, described in the following, was developed on *Google Colab* and is comprised of the following steps:
 - **Data preparation**: MBTI data are loaded, preprocessed and prepared according to the BERT specifications.
 - **Fine tuning of the BERT classifier**: a classification layer is stacked on top of the BERT encoder and the entire model is fine-tuned, fully exploiting the GPU support provided by Google Colab, with very low training times.
-- **Performance evaluation**: I evaluated the trained model using ROC_AUC and Accuracy metrics, achieving an AUC of 0.725 and a binary accuracy of 0.750 on the test set.
+- **Performance evaluation**: I evaluated the trained model using *ROC AUC* and *Accuracy* metrics, achieving an AUC of *0.73* and a binary accuracy of *0.75* on the test set.
 <div class="cell markdown" id="6NELeva1mgKY">

 ## Set the environment